ASSERT-KTH/CodRep/README.md

 | --- | --- |--- | --- |--- |
 | ... | ... | ... | ... |--- |

-The scores are computed on the dataset present in this repository.
-We also have a hidden dataset, which is not present in this repository.
-It will be taken into account for the final ranking in order to control overfitting.
+Intermediate ranking are computed on the datasets present in this repository.
+However, we also have hidden datasets, which is not present in this repository.
+The final ranking will be based on evaluation of the hidden datasets.
+The hidden datasets will be published after the deadline of the competition.
+In order to maintain integrity, the hash or the encrypted version of the hidden datasets will be uploaded beforehand.

+The winner's tool will be published after the deadline.

 What the participants get?